-The type(s) of data the Charter School will use
+The type(s) of data the charter school will use

-The Curriculum and Assessment council, an advisory council that reports to the Board of Directors, will continue to analyze student assessment data at regularly scheduled monthly meetings.
-Lead Teachers will review percentages on weekly publishers' tests for each classroom along with other teacher-developed assessments, anecdotal records, iReady diagnostic data, historical CAASPP and ELPAC status, and trimester grades prior to each reporting period for school progress reports.
+The Instruction Committee, an advisory committee that reports to the Board of Directors, will continue to analyze student assessment data at regularly scheduled monthly meetings.
+Lead Teachers will review percentages on weekly publishers' tests for each classroom along with other teacher-developed assessments, anecdotal records, and trimester grades prior to each reporting period for school progress reports.
 Positive as well as negative results will be shared by Lead Teachers and evaluated by the committee to determine the specific causes for upward and downward trends, and action will be taken to modify or revise current instructional practices as necessary.